 Then she watched the NA LCS Finals in 2014.

-She returned briefly to finish her undergrad at OU, before returning to Japan.
-But despite being a dedicated fan of competitive League and a desire to work in esports, Enders still didn’t think she could.
+Enders returned briefly to finish her undergrad at OU, before returning to Japan to the IUC.
+Despite being a dedicated fan of competitive League and a desire to work in esports, Sarah still didn’t think she could.

 “I was a classically trained musician, who was learning Japanese,” Enders said.

-Since esports stems from video games, Enders’ idea of an esports industry job was more Bill Gates and Steve Jobs than say a Japanese-speaking Mozart.
-So she planned on doing manga or anime translation after graduating from IUC, despite not knowing how she would really get there.
+Since the esports industry stems from video games, Enders’ idea of an esports industry job was more Bill Gates and Steve Jobs than a Japanese-speaking Mozart.
+Enders, at the time, planned on doing manga or anime translation after graduating from IUC, despite not knowing how she would really get there.

 “I was definitely like ‘Well I guess I’m just gonna be translating for the rest of my life.
 And I was ready to do some Toshiba microwave manuals till I got into manga,” Enders said.